nickgerace/nickgerace.dev/_posts/2020-05-22-why-i-use-fedora.md

 - the 30th: [Announcing the Release of Fedora 29](https://fedoramagazine.org/announcing-fedora-29/).

 Busy week, huh?
-Ironically, it was the week that I began to use Fedora.
+Ironically, it was the week that I began to use Fedora Workstation.
-I choose Fedora that week just because it was the "next one on the list"... and because of a headline that I'll go over later.
+I chose Fedora that week just because it was the "next one on the list"... and because of a headline that I'll go over later.

 I've [distro hopped](https://www.reddit.com/r/DistroHopping/) for years before that.
 In fact, I still do.